vinyldns/vinyldns/README.md

 [![Join the chat at https://gitter.im/vinyldns/Lobby](https://badges.gitter.im/vinyldns/vinyldns.svg)](https://gitter.im/vinyldns/Lobby)

 # VinylDNS
+**(we are in the midst of setting up our projects, backlog, and everything else.
+Will be in tip top shape in the coming days)**
 VinylDNS is a vendor agnostic front-end for managing self-service DNS across your DNS systems.
 The platform provides fine-grained access controls, auditing of all changes, a self-service user interface, secure REST based API, and integration with infrastructure automation tools like Ansible and Terraform.